 Your MSP shouldn’t view your business as just another paycheck.
 According to managed services best practices, they should form a partnership with you, predicated on developing a firm understanding of what your business does, how you make money, what your standards and practices are, and your broad range of goals and desired outcomes—and how your IT strategy fits into the puzzle.

 Once you’ve built this relationship, your MSP should incorporate all of this into their short- and long-term plans for managing and supporting your organization.
 Being aware of a customer’s ever-changing business gives your MSP the ability to proactively modify their service and response to be more effective.
-We meet regularly with our customers to review their changing needs.
+As one of the leading MSP examples, we meet regularly with our customers to review their changing needs.

 There are two levels of planning we provide.